abtion/guidelines/stack-guideline.md

 #### CI
 So far we are using both [Travis](https://travis-ci.org/) and [Buddy](https://buddy.works/) - not at the same time of course  💩.

-With Buddy we can quickly create a pipeline and connect it to GitHub thanks to the easy to use UI - but it’s pretty much up to each preference so far.
+With Buddy we can quickly create a pipeline and connect it to GitHub thanks to the easy to use UI - but it’s pretty much up to personal preference.

 #### CD
 We aim to host all of out FE apps on [Netlify](https://www.netlify.com/) - currently (July 2019) - most of our apps, backend and frontend apps is hosted on [Heroku](https://heroku.com/).
 But we find that Netlify provides a much better development experience and is better for the users of our apps, due to Netlify’s great services such as [CDN Edge](https://www.netlify.com/products/edge/), [Analytics](https://www.netlify.com/products/analytics/) , [Dev](https://www.netlify.com/products/dev/) and more.